IBM-Cloud/terraform-provider-ibm/website/docs/d/container_cluster_worker.html.markdown

 The following arguments are supported:

 * `worker_id` - (Required, string) The ID of the worker node attached to the cluster.
-* `org_guid` - (Required, string) The GUID for the IBM Cloud organization that the cluster is associated with.
+* `org_guid` - (Optional, string) The GUID for the IBM Cloud organization that the cluster is associated with.
 You can retrieve the value from the `ibm_org` data source or by running the `bx iam orgs --guid` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
-* `space_guid` - (Required, string) The GUID for the IBM Cloud space that the cluster is associated with.
+* `space_guid` - (Optional, string) The GUID for the IBM Cloud space that the cluster is associated with.
 You can retrieve the value from the `ibm_space` data source or by running the `bx iam space <space-name> --guid` command in the IBM Cloud CLI.
 * `account_guid` - (Required, string) The GUID for the IBM Cloud account that the cluster is associated with.
 You can retrieve the value from the `ibm_account` data source or by running the `bx iam accounts` command in the IBM Cloud CLI.